vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/trading-on-vega/discounts-rewards.md

 ### How rewards are paid
 Rewards that you earn are paid into a per-asset *vesting rewards account*.

 * **Rewards may be locked.** Each reward has its own lock period.
-Check the [rewards page on Console ↗](https://https://console.fairground.wtf/#/rewards) or the [transfers API](../../api/rest/data-v2/trading-data-service-list-transfers.api.mdx) to see how many [epochs](../vega-chain/network.md#epochs) each reward is locked for.
+Check the [transfers API](../../api/rest/data-v2/trading-data-service-list-transfers.api.mdx) to see how many [epochs](../vega-chain/network.md#epochs) each reward is locked for.
-* After rewards unlock, a proportion of the rewards move into your *vested account* each epoch: <NetworkParameter frontMatter={frontMatter} name="current rate" param="rewards.vesting.baseRate" formatter="percent" />.
+* After rewards unlock, a proportion of the rewards move into a *vested account* each epoch, set by a network parameter: <NetworkParameter frontMatter={frontMatter} param="rewards.vesting.baseRate" />.
 That percentage can be higher if you have an [activity streak](#activity-streak) going.
 * Redeem them from your vested account by transferring them into your general account.
 Then you can withdraw.

 ### Reward hoarder bonus
 Leaving your reward earnings in your vested account will increase your share of the trading rewards you've accrued.
 How much extra you get depends on your total rewards balance, whether it's locked, vesting, or vested.

-You can see the current reward hoarder bonus requirements and benefits on the [block explorer ↗](https://explorer.vega.xyz/network-parameters#rewards.vesting.benefitTiers), or querying the [network parameters API](../../api/rest/data-v2/trading-data-service-list-network-parameters.api.mdx) for the `rewards.vesting.benefitTiers` network parameter.
+You can see the current reward hoarder bonus requirements and benefits by querying the [network parameters API](../../api/rest/data-v2/trading-data-service-list-network-parameters.api.mdx) for the `rewards.vesting.benefitTiers` network parameter.

 These tiers are set through network parameters, and thus can be changed through [governance](../governance/network-parameter.md).